 The cost of building a garage depends on several factors, including:

 - Whether you want it attached to your existing home

 - How big you want it to be

 - How many cars you want to fit inside

 - Whether you want to add other amenities, such as an apartment on top

 - Whether you plan to build it yourself or hire a contractor

-Most pros will not give an estimate on how much it costs to build a garage without knowing a lot more information.
-But the costs can easily range from around $7,500 to $40,000 — and potentially go even higher, depending on the options you choose.
+Most pros will not give an estimate on how much it costs to build a garage without knowing at least the answers to these questions, plus a lot more information.
+But, according to data from HomeGuide, the costs can easily range from $19,600 to $28,200 (CAD 26,700 to CAD 38,400)— and potentially go even higher, depending on the options you choose.
 Using a garage kit to install a single-car garage, you may be able to lower the total cost somewhat on a do-it-yourself garage build.

 Size is typically the biggest contributing factor to how much your garage costs.
 While the total cost of any garage depends on other elements, you can see here how size might impact the potential price range you're working with:

-In addition to the size of the garage, here are some other elements that can contribute to the cost:
+In addition to the size of the garage, here are some other elements that can contribute to the cost, according to The Spruce: